netsrv-cookbooks/opsworks-cookbooks/wordpress/README.md

 ## Usage
 Include wordpress::deploy in your stack's Deploy phase run list.

-If the project needs to specify additional config that would normally be place in wp-config.php you can create a file called wp-config-custom.php.
+If the project needs to specify additional config that would normally be in wp-config.php you can create a file called wp-config-custom.php within the project.
 This is conditionally required once after the other config has been applied.

 Wordpress will only deployed if the app is listed in `['wordpress']['apps']` (array of Strings).
 This allows other non-Wordpress PHP apps to be deployed to the same node without polluting them.

+### Plugins
+Wordpress sites often have a lot of plugins to enable functionality.
+Unfortunately, when operating in a fully automated multi-server environment the tools used to manage WP plugins are not ideal - if the user installs/updates a plugin, how it that then replicated the next time an instance starts?

+To work around this the cookbook will install a list of plugins as part of its deployment from the stack configuration

+    {
+      "wordpress": {
+        "apps" : [ "mywordpressappname" ],
+        "plugins" : [{
+	        "name" : "addthis",
+            "download" : "http:://downloads.wordpress.org/plugin/addthis.3.5.9.zip",
+            "has_config" : false
+        }]
+      }
+    }

+The `has_config` boolean value indicates where there is additional configuration available for this plugin.
+If true template/default/plugins/ will be searched for a partial erb template to merge into wp-config.php.
+The partial template should have the same name as the plugin with the .erb extension.

 ### Using a custom database
 You may not want the DB to be setup within the OpsWorks stack, it might be an RDS instance or a box you manage.
 By